 - As a consequence that sequence was edited out in some parts of the country.

-- 2Be editor of (a newspaper or magazine): he began to edit the magazine in 1923More example sentences
+- 2Be editor of (a newspaper or magazine).More example sentences

 - He was a writer, philosopher and political activist, and edited several newspapers and magazines.

 - Kennedy becomes the first woman to edit a national newspaper in Ireland and only the fourth editor of the Irish Times in 40 years.

 - However, not much is known about the life, times and journalistic career of the legendary poet who had edited several newspapers during the freedom struggle.

 - 1A change or correction made as a result of editing.More example sentences